rnhurt/ffi-gmagick/README.md

 # FFI::GMagick

+FFI wrapper for the GraphicsMagick image processing library.

+## Introduction

 This Gem provides an FFI wrapper for the GraphicsMagick image processing library.
 All of the other *Magick Gems I found either only worked with ImageMagick or were simply wrappers around the command line interfaces.
 These are great Gems but I needed to work with images in RAM